 Ensure that the password jumper setting is enabled.
 The password jumper enables or disables the system password and setup password features.
-For more information about the password jumper settings, see System board jumper settings
+For more information about the password jumper settings, see System board jumpers and connectors

 Ensure that password status is unlocked in the System Security Settings screen.
 For more information, see System Security Settings details